dyoung522/donovan-7d2d-modlets/README.md

 - BetterVehicles - REMOVED in v1.0 due to the game's vehicle overhaul
 - NVHelmetMod - REMOVED in v1.0 due to the game's overhaul of the armor system
 - BetterStart - REMOVED in v1.0 because it interferes with multi-player and, generally speaking, wasn't very useful
+- BetterCollectors - REMOVED in v1.0 as it's no longer needed

 ## Additional Credits